huaminghuangtw/Second-Brain/Untitled 34.md

-### Raymond Chandler's two writing rules
-1. You don't have to write
-2. You can't do anything else

-If sitting at a computer kills your creativity, talk to your phone (Otter.ai) and transcribe what you say until you have enough ideas to write.

-Copywriting techniques
-Make a PROMISE
-Paint a PICTURE
-Show your PROOF
-PUSH to act
-The 4C's of digital content
-Clear
-Concise
-Charming
-Compelling
-science-based, evidence-based
-Did you like this post?
-Here's how you can support me:
-👏 Give me a clap below!
-✉️ Follow The Remote Work Experiment on Medium!
-👊 Connect with me on LinkedIn and Twitter!
-Build your 3 writing pillars:

-Short-form:

-• Tweets
-• Text-only LinkedIn posts
-• Instagram pic quotes

-Long-form:

-• Medium essays
-• Twitter Threads
-• Your Wordpress blog

-Newsletter:

-• Substack
-• Or ConvertKit
-• Or Beehiiv
-partner program
-use top tagslimited number of citationstitle in capsListivles
 Format/Write the content
-use a subtitleadd a cover photo (no descriptions, only the reference)photos of womenphotos of cute puppies unser Start with a powerful quote from famous people horizontal divider between sectionsput photos sparingly (1 photo for 5 mins)ask relatable questions every 1-2 minutes of reading time, on separate lines, in italic each section = 3-5 paragraphseach paragraph consists of only 2-4 lines use one-line sentences for emotion-grabbing sentencesuse bold for highlights use quote for the main point be conversational AMAP (having a dialogue, not a monologue)actionable or inspiring conclusion drive reader engagement recall headline in the conclusionhave a call-to-action at the bottom placing the time required to read in the subtitle of their articleswrite from your own substantial personal life experience/expertise like you're writing an empathic tutorial that includes insider tips and detailsShare your own perspectivewrite with the reader in mind (You ⇨ Me ⇨ You)
+Use a subtitle
+Place reading time in the subtitle
+Add a cover photo (no descriptions, only the reference) Start with a powerful quote from famous people Horizontal divider between sections
+Put photos sparingly (1 photo for 5 mins)
+Ask relatable questions every 1-2 minutes of reading time, on separate lines, in italic Each section = 3-5 paragraphs; Each paragraph = 2-4 lines Use one-line sentences for emotion-grabbing sentences Use bold for highlights
+Use quote for the main point
+Be conversational (having a dialogue, not a monologue) Actionable or inspiring conclusion drive reader engagement Recall headline in the conclusion

+have a call-to-action at the bottom of their articles

+write from your own substantial personal life experience/expertise like you're writing an empathic tutorial that includes insider tips and details
+Share your own perspective
+write with the reader in mind (You ⇨ Me ⇨ You)
 Relate everything back to the reader (e.g., "this is what it all means for you" or "how this story affects you") ⇨ inspire people how to do something how to be someone

 Deliberate Publish: consume what you are going to create
 "Write with a book in mind."

 Your posts should be part of a larger idea you're trying to work toward with your writing.
 Take time to develop your distinct voice (writing style)
-CRIBS framework (Confusing, Repeated, Interesting, Boring, Surprising)

 POP = Personal, Observational, Playful
 Daily Motivation: Micro habits (Health), Quotes, Psychology Theory (storytelling)
-Write under a pseudonym

 👉 Email Newsletters
 Commit to GitHub
 Landing Pages
 Referral Program (Ali, Sahil)
 5個本週的新發現
 Weekly Newsletter: 1 YouTube video, 1 Article, 1 Podcast, 1 Quote/Book highlight (Readwise), 1 Twitter thread, 1 Thing I learned this week

 They're not about cramming your best ideas into an email, but more about staying in touch
 Always share your newsletters to other platforms
 Write a series of multi-day newsletters as a crash course on a specific topic: X Days of [topic-name] Series

 👉 Visuals/Visualization (1 image = 1000 words)(Harsh Darji)

 👉 Atomic Essay (mini blog posts)
 Focus on one single idea as the lead magnet (Shiny Dimes) — the smallest/minimum viable idea you can write about — good writing orbits around a single point so as to create constraints/boundaries
 250 words or less: say more with fewer words
 Fits into a screenshot

 👉 Remember:
 Write fast, write bad, and write wrong.
 If your writing doesn't make you feel naked, it's probably not personal/emotional enough